zkf1997/COINS/README.md

 # Compositional Human-Scene Interaction Synthesis with Semantic Control (COINS)
 This repository contains the implementation of our paper Compositional Human-Scene Interaction Synthesis with Semantic Control and the PROX-S dataset expansion.
 ![teaser](./images/teaser.png)
+You can find more information on our [project page](https://zkf1997.github.io/COINS/index.html).
 ## Installation
 This implementation is tested on the following platform:
 ```